lunapapa-finland/wikijs/Future/ALBrooks/SnR.md

 - Forex S/R never exact since every broker has own data, while Emini is identical from the data perspective.
 - Prior H/L often tested after BO - BO PB
 - Extreme Price at the Climax in the late of the trend could be the S/R(magnet) and form the second entry.
+(Usually cannot prevent rally from going above at least the extreme value of the climax bar)

 ## In regards to the options call/put wall